KAN-Koopman Based Rapid Detection Of Battery Thermal Anomalies With Diagnostics Guarantees: KAN-Koopman Diagnostic Algorithm

 \subsection{Diagnostic guarantees}

-To obtain the diagnostic guarantees for the residual $\mathbb{r}_k$, let us first consider a hypothetical Koopman model that can access the true core temperature measurement $T_1$ such that ${y}_k \!=\! ^T$ and the prediction $\widehat{y}$, residual $r_k$ are defined as

-Our previous work in \cite{ghosh2024koopman1} shows that in the presence of anomalies, for a Koopman model that learns from true system measurement, $r_k$ will cross the threshold reliably to detect the anomalous input.
-Hence, we assume that for the hypothetical model described above, there exist a constant $M_1 \!\in \!\mathbb{R}^+$ and practical relaxation constant $\epsilon_M\!>\!0$, such that
+To obtain the diagnostic guarantees for the residual $\mathbb{r}_k$, let us first consider a hypothetical Koopman model that can access the true core temperature measurement $T_1$ such that ${y}_k \!=\! ^T$ and the prediction $\widehat{y}$, residual $r_k$ are defined as Our previous work in \cite{ghosh2024koopman1} shows that in the presence of anomalies, for a Koopman model that learns from true system measurement, $r_k$ will cross the threshold reliably to detect the anomalous input.
+Hence, we assume that for the hypothetical model described above, there exist a constant $M_1 \!\in \!\mathbb{R}^+$ and a small practical relaxation constant $\epsilon_M\!>\!0$, such that